Lookie, lookie! Archway Cookie. A phrase from an old commercial back in my kid daze.

 I must admit, I can't recall the last time I saw so many zerk fittings.
 I started with the driveshaft, then went to the rear spring shackles and worked my way up to the front steering.
 The old grease took it's time slowly oozing out of the joints.

 Next I needed to address the parking brake as it was inop.
 With new drum brakes shoes on the rear, I thought this shouldn't be too tough.
-Well, it seems the cables had become hard an inoperable.
-So bring out the 50 gallon drum of PB Blaster and slowly day by day I elevated the brake lines to the rear of the drums and sprayed PB in and let gravity work for me.
-Three days later I finally got some movement and from there it was just spray and repeat until the cables slid back and forth nice and smooth
+Well, it seems the cables had become inoperable.
+So bring out the 50 gallon drum of PB Blaster.
+Day by day I elevated the brake lines spraying PB on the cable and let gravity work for me.
+Three days later I got movement.
+From there it was spray and repeat until the cables slid back and forth nice and smoothly.

 Note the smoothed front bumper.
 Easy cleaning, the suicidal bugs that amass on it's curved look.
 The truck had one parking light in yellow, the other in clear.
 My OCD forced me to fix that immediately.
 Just got the part today, and now my world of disorder is back in order.